-Figure E10 - FTE Totals
+Figure E7 - FTE Totals

-Figure E11 - Percentage Change in Park City and State Employment
+Figure E8 - Percentage Change in Park City and State Employment

-The employment totals for Park City FTR positions and local government for the state of Utah are compared in Figure E12.
+Figure E8 shows the percentage changes in Local Government Employees statewide and for Park City.
+The employment totals for Park City FTR positions and local government for the state of Utah are compared in Figure E9.
 Park City FTR positions saw an increase in FY 2007 after several years of remaining relatively stable.
 A comparative graph such as this can show whether or not a municipality is following a larger trend among similar local governments.
 Park City's personnel appear to be growing at the same rate as other cities in Utah in recent years.
-This is largely due to the recent recession which curbed revenues.